CST-438-Project-3/Front-End/README.md

 # Front-End

-To run the project, navigate to the directory, install npm packages, and start the app.
+To run the project, navigate to the directory, install npm dependencies, and start the app.

 - cd pantry-planner
 - npm install